 What Is Debt Consolidation?

-Debt consolidation is the process of using a new debt to replace multiple existing debts.
+Debt consolidation is the process of using new debt to replace multiple existing debts.
 Often, consumers can consolidate their existing high interest credit card debts and potentially other high interest debts into a new debt with more favorable terms.
 You replace multiple payments with a single fixed monthly payment.

 “People often seek debt consolidation loans because they have various outstanding debts, usually consisting of multiple credit cards that carry high interest rates,” explains Michael Shea, a certified financial planner.